 Dan Evans: British interest at Eastbourne comes to end but world No 719 Oliver Tarvet qualifies for Wimbledon

-Dan Evans and Billy Harris knocked out of Eastbourne; Follow scores, reports and our dedicated live blog from Wimbledon over the next fortnight; The US Open is live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app from August 24
+Dan Evans and Billy Harris knocked out of Eastbourne; follow scores, reports and our dedicated live blog from Wimbledon over the next fortnight; US Open is live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app from August 24

 - Wimbledon news | Latest scores, results and schedule 📝